What is ACH Chargeback Defense?

 Merchants who pursued this option reported a recovery rate of up to 42%.

-How Can Merchants Reduce their ACH Returns?
+How Can Merchants Prevent ACH Returns?

 While ACH returns don’t have the same fees as credit card chargebacks, and they don’t impact your credit card chargeback rate, ACH returns still take away your hard-earned revenue and can impact your relationship with the payment processor who handles your ACH transactions.

 The following practices will help eliminate some of the common reasons customers have for disputing transactions.
 They work for both ACH returns and credit card chargebacks, and tend to lead to higher rates of customer satisfaction as well.

-1. Transparency and Accessibility
+Transparency and Accessibility

-Sometimes, the customer would be happy to work things out with the merchant—if they could.
+Sometimes, the customer would be happy to work things out with the merchant if they could.
 When merchants make it difficult for customers to get a hold of a live customer service representative, or they don’t answer their emails in a timely fashion, customers tend to give up and call their bank to file a dispute.

 If you’re working with a chargeback management company, they can give you advice about which tools would be the most effective for your situation, and can help you integrate them into your existing payment and CRM systems.

-If your business is registered under a different name than your storefront, you need to talk to your ACH processor to make sure your customers see a descriptor that won’t confuse them.
+If your business is registered under a different name than your storefront, you need to talk to your processor to make sure your customers see a descriptor that won’t confuse them.
 You should also include your phone number and website, if possible, so customers can contact you directly if they don’t recall the transaction.

 Before processing a recurring billing transaction, send out a reminder via text or whatever platform the customer has requested — even if they remember your company, they might have forgotten what they signed up for!

 ACH transactions can provide your customers with a convenient way to pay, but they also open up yet another front in the war against disputes and chargebacks.
-Fortunately, you won’t have to build new defenses with the ground up.
+Fortunately, you won’t have to build new defenses from the ground up.

 ACH returns are an entirely different beast than credit card chargebacks, and yet the methods of prevention are virtually identical.
 Merchants who are already implementing thorough, data-driven chargeback defense strategies will find that these are equally applicable in most cases.
 However, it’s always worth taking the time to analyze the data to see if your ACH returns have the same root causes as your credit card chargebacks.